 Humata heterophylla is a creeping fern that can grows long and narrow.
 It’s not a particularly fast grower, but in time it can form a beautiful network across the base and up the sides of a terrarium.

-As with most ferns, Humata heterophylla should readily propagate through cuttings and seeds.
+As with most ferns, Humata heterophylla should readily propagate through cuttings.
 Make sure each cutting has a rhizome with at least 4 leaves attached for best results.

 Varieties & Similar Plants

 Of the Humata genus of ferns, it’s Humata tyermannii (White Rabbit’s Foot Fern) that is most commonly found in stores and terrariums.
 It’s famous for its white, fuzzy rhizomes that resemble a rabbit’s foot